wavefrontHQ/docs/pages/doc/alerts.md

 permalink: alerts.html
 summary: Learn how alerts work, and how to create and examine them.
 ---
 With Wavefront, you can create smart alerts that dynamically filter noise and capture true anomalies.
+* Specify one or more **alert targets** that receive the alert notification(s).
+* Create a **multi-threshold alert** to notify different targets depending on alert severity.
-When you create an alert, you specify one or more alert targets that receive the alert notification(s).
-You can view an image of the chart in the alert notification, and click a link to see the alert in context.
+* View an image of the chart in the alert notification, and click a link to see the alert in context.
+* Examin firing alerts in **Alert Viewer** to get context.

 The end result is fewer false alerts and faster remediation when real issues occur.

 {% include note.html content="All users can view alerts.
 You need Alerts permissions to create and modify alerts.
 If some of the alerts in your environment are under [access control](access.html), you can view or view and modify those alerts only if they've been shared with you." %}